Almas120202/Almas120202-DMW_ASS9_roll_14/README.md

 For the demonstration, I used the Pima indian diabetes dataset.
 The data is available at Kaggle and can be downloaded from here.
 The datasets nine columns: Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, Age and Outcome.
 The first eight are features and the last one ( Outcome) is the label.
 Outcome has two types of labels 0 (Non-Diabetic) and 1 (Diabetic).

 In this,I applied Naive Bayes classification algorithm to predict whether or not the patients in the dataset have diabetes or not.
-To evaluate the model we used accuracy and classification report generated using sklearn.
+To evaluate the model I have used accuracy and classification report generated using sklearn.